Exclusive Content

 No AI, No Future: How the Automotive Industry Must Evolve - Now

-In this forward-looking interview, MHP - A Porsche Company’s Augustin Friedel and Prasanth Gowravajhala share insights from their work with OEMs and Tier 1 suppliers as they navigate the complex transition to SDVs.
+Learn from MHP – A Porsche Company experts Augustin Friedel and Prasanth Gowravajhala in this forward‑looking interview, where they share insights from their work with OEMs and Tier 1 suppliers as they navigate the complex transition to software‑defined vehicles.

-Augustin discusses the growing influence of AI across the development lifecycle and Prasanth dives into the technical and organisational challenges of moving from domain-based to zonal architectures, emphasising the need for strategic investment, cross-functional talent, and agile transformation.
+Augustin highlights the expanding role of AI across the entire development lifecycle, while Prasanth unpacks the technical and organisational challenges of shifting from domain‑based to zonal architectures - underscoring the need for strategic investment, cross‑functional talent, and agile transformation to stay competitive in the SDV era.

 Quick-Fire Interview With Zeeshan Naeem, Thought Leader, AI & Cybersecurity for Autonomous and Connected Mobility